 Words by Katy Anne, Photos by Ilana Freddye

 When we first pulled into Chiang Mai, I was worried I wouldn't connect with it.
 We'd just come from Bangkok and Bangkok was like nowhere I'd ever been.
 So huge and crowded and saturated with restaurants and street stalls, grocery stores and large outdoor food markets.
-Chaing Mai is smaller and humbler with a more obvious tourist presence.
-I thought we fucked up.
-But then we got to know it.
+Chiang Mai is smaller and humbler with a more obvious tourist presence.
+I thought we fucked up - but then we got to know it.
 It's not hard to get out of the touristy areas and into the old streets and night markets bustling with locals.

 Right before we got there, a friend sent over an article in Lucky Peach about Thailand’s regional cuisine.
 I’ll admit I didn’t know how variable and regional Thai food is before reading it.
 It became our mission to try all of it - rich northern Thai curries, Central noodle dishes, Isaan grilled meats and spicy salads, Southern crab curries.
-Chiang Mai has it all - the food scene is complex and incredible and it's easy to find dishes from every region.
-Here's some highlights:
+Chiang Mai has it all; the food scene is complex and incredible and it's easy to find dishes from every region.

 Fruit shakes: just a couple pieces of tropical fruit blended with ice and water (you can ask for no sugar), but somehow the sum of those three things is way greater than its parts.
 Chiang Mai spoiled us with them.
 There's fruit shake stands on nearly every block and they only cost 25-30 baht (less than $1 USD).
 We averaged 3 per day.
 They're a temporary escape from the humidity, however brief, and every time we got even close to finishing one we craved another.